sebnitu/vrembem/packages/button-group/README.md

 ### `button-group_full_[key]`

 A modifier to allow a button-group to span the full width of it's container.
-Values and class keys are generated using the [`$breakpoint`](#breakpoints) map.
+Values and class keys are generated using the [`$breakpoints`](#breakpoints) map.
 Omitting the key value from the modifier (e.g. `button-group_full`) will stack items under all conditions.

 ```html
 <div class="button-group button-group_full_md">